 Configure tunnel endpoints

-Cloudflare recommends two GRE tunnels for each ISP and data center router combination, one per Cloudflare GRE endpoint.
-Cloudflare will assign two Cloudflare GRE endpoint addresses shortly after your onboarding kickoff call that you can use as the GRE tunnel destinations on your data center routers/endpoints.
+Cloudflare assigns two Anycast IP addresses shortly after your onboarding call.
+Use these Anycast edge addresses as the Anycast GRE or IPsec tunnel destinations on your location’s routers/endpoints.
+Cloudflare recommends two Anycast GRE or IPsec tunnels for each ISP and location router combination, one per Anycast IP.

-To configure the GRE tunnel(s) between Cloudflare and your data centers, you must provide the following data for each tunnel:
+To configure the Anycast GRE or IPsec tunnels between Cloudflare and your locations, you must provide the following data for each tunnel:

-- GRE tunnel name — A valid Linux interface name with 15 or less characters.
-The tunnel name cannot contain spaces or special characters, and the name cannot be shared with other GRE tunnels.

-- Customer GRE endpoint — A public Internet routable IP address outside of the prefixes Cloudflare will advertise on your behalf.
+- Customer edge IP address — A public Internet routable IP address that is outside of the prefixes Cloudflare will advertise on your behalf.
 These are generally IP addresses provided by your ISP.
-If you intend to use a physical or virtual connection like Cloudflare Network Interconnect , you do not need to provide GRE endpoints because Cloudflare will provide them.
+If you intend to use a physical or virtual connection ( Cloudflare Network Interconnect ), you do not need to provide edge addresses.
+Cloudflare will provide them.

 - Interface address — A 31-bit subnet (/31 in CIDR notation) supporting 2 hosts, one for each side of the tunnel.
 Select the subnet from the following private IP space: